wildart/CSCI271/docs/Functions.md

 [Lab 4 Solution](../progs/power.cpp)

 ## Lab 5

+Write a program with a function hypotenuse that calculates the hypotenuse of a right triangle when the other two sides are given.
+The function should take two double arguments and return the hypotenuse as a `double`.
+Use this function in a program to determine the hypotenuse for each of the triangles shown below.

+         Triangle Side 1 Side 2
+         1        3.0    4.0
+         2        5.0    12.0
+         3        8.0    15.0

+## Lab 6

+An integer is said to be prime if it’s divisible by only 1 and itself.
+For example, 2, 3, 5 and 7 are prime, but 4, 6, 8 and 9 are not.
+- Write a function that determines whether a number is prime.
+- Use this function in a program that determines and prints all the prime numbers between 2 and 10,000.
+How many of these numbers do you really have to test before being sure that you’ve found all the primes?

+## Lab 7

 The greatest common divisor (GCD) of two integers is the largest integer that evenly divides each of the numbers.
 - Write a function gcd that returns the greatest common divisor of two integers.